New York City Condos for Sale

 Is the board involved in any litigation?
 Lawsuits involving homeowners or developers can rapidly deplete association reserves.

 Has the building’s developer worked on other projects?
-If converting something else to a condo, ask for an engineer’s report.
+Ask for an engineer’s report.
 If the roof, windows, and bricks are in poor repair, they will affect the value of your housing investment and possibly your quality of life.